T20X/notes/C++MemoryModelObjects.md

   unsigned  char buffer[max(sizeof(int), sizeof(float))];
   *(int*)buffer = n;      // #1
   new (buffer) std::byte[sizeof(buffer)];
-  return (*float*)buffer; // #2 //undefined behaviour because the lifetime of int ended and float contains intermediate value! otherwise it is valid since char buffer would create an implicit object and using C-style cast would have been fine
+  return (*float*)buffer; // #2 //undefined behaviour because the lifetime of int ended and float contains intermediate value! otherwise it is valid since std::byte buffer would create an implicit object and using C-style cast would have been fine
 }
 ```